-In an ironic twist the privacy case BNM v MGN has become substantially more well known for its impact on costs legislation than revelations that a premier league footballer was ‘privately dating’ a school teacher.
-The Court of Appeal judgment in favour of the appellant has been awaited with eager anticipation amongst legal professionals keen to gain further clarity on the post LASPO application of proportionality in regard to costs and additional liabilities.
+In an ironic twist the media and communications litigation privacy case BNM v MGN has become substantially more well known for its impact on costs legislation than revelations that a premier league footballer was ‘privately dating’ a school teacher.
+The Court of Appeal judgment in favour of the appellant has been awaited with eager anticipation amongst legal professionals keen to gain further clarity on the post LASPO application regarding costs proportionality and additional liabilities including litigation insurance.

 What does the outcome of this judgment mean to lawyers their clients, and those funding the litgation?
 First we have to acknowledge that BNM v MGN is the exception not the rule: